Henry D. Cooke: Biography

-Death

 The failure of Jay Cooke & Co. forced Henry Cooke, his wife, and their three young children to move in with Cooke's eldest daughter and her husband.
 In 1875, Cooke earned a substantial sum as the executor of the estate of Salmon P. Chase, the former Chief Justice of the United States.
 The Cookes journeyed to Europe in the summer and fall of 1875.

 Cooke had long suffered from Bright's disease.
 In early 1881, he fell seriously ill.
 He died of kidney failure on February 24, 1881, and was buried at Oak Hill Cemetery in Washington, D.C.